canpu/treehouse-frontend-project06/README.md

 * For each attempt, a player has 5 lives, and needs to guess what letters are present in a sentence.
 * An incorrect guess will cause the player to lose a life.
 * If a player has correctly clicked all letters in the sentense before losing all the 5 chances, then the player has won.
+* This page does not use responsive design, so please run it on a PC.

 ## Techniques Involed